codegode23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # head - This command Displays the first lines of a specified file's input. e.g. head -n 10 /etc/paswwd displays the first 10 linnes of /etc.passwd

-#head -n 3 iacta | tail -n 1 - a script that displays the third line of the file iacta.
+# head -n 3 iacta | tail -n 1 - a script that displays the third line of the file iacta.

+# echo - a script used for displaying lines of text or string which are passed as arguments on the command line.